katie-snell/katie-snell.github.io/facilities.md

 #### Welcome to the CUBES-SIL!

-This new lab facility is currently in the planning/renovation stage.
-We expect construction to begin in mid-February 2016, and instruments to be delivered in May, 2016.
-So stay tuned for updates!
+This new lab facility is now operational and accepting new internal and external users.
+Please stay tuned for updates including formal rates and more details on the instrumentation.

-In the meantime, here are some details on the planned facility.
-Primary instrumentation at the outset will include two magnetic sector, gas source isotope ratio mass spectrometers:
+Primary instrumentation includes two magnetic sector, gas source isotope ratio mass spectrometers:

  (1) a Thermo MAT 253+ for high-precision, dual inlet analysis of multiply-substituted (“clumped”) isotopologues of CO<sub>2</sub>.
+We are currently capable of measuring samples as small as ~1.5 - 2 mg of 100% carbonate!

  (2) a Thermo Delta V with EA, Gasbench and TCEA for continuous flow analysis of C,H,N,O and S stable isotopes from a range of sample materials.
+We currently have methods implemented to run carbon and nitrogen isotopes of a range of organic materials, including in sediments as well as carbon and oxygen isotopes of carbonates.

-In addition, the facility will house equipment for sample processing including solid sample preparation, and custom-made on-line and off-line vacuum extraction systems.
+In addition, the facility houses equipment for sample processing including solid sample preparation, and custom-made on-line and off-line vacuum extraction systems.

-Any questions?
-Please contact [Katie Snell](mailto:kathryn.snell@colorado.edu) or [Brett Davidheiser-Kroll](mailto:Brett.DavidheiserKroll@Colorado.edu)
+For questions on current rates and availability, please contact [Brett Davidheiser-Kroll](mailto:Brett.DavidheiserKroll@Colorado.edu)